Ttokkime/HS-Projects/README.md

-# Projects
+# HS Projects
-This repository provides an overview of the projects I have done during both high school and college.
+This repository provides an overview of the projects I have done during both high school and early college years.

 ### 1. Cybersecurity Research Lab